 On October 25, 2016, Opimus Press—an offshore-owned company over which Mészáros reportedly exercises either indirect or direct influence—purchased Mediaworks Hungary from Vienna Capital Partners for an undisclosed price (sources A and B in Hungarian).
 Mediaworks Hungary owns 12 of the 19 regional dailies published in Hungary as well as the rights to the daily national newspaper Népszabadság, which Vienna Capital Partners stopped publishing on October 8, 2016 (see The Demise of People’s Freedom).

 Purchase of Echo TV

 Orbán’s Front Man?

 The opposition to the Fidesz-KDNP government has accused Mészáros as serving as a front man in charge of building a post-politics football-economic imperium for Prime Minister Orbán in his home village of Felcsút.

-In April 2016, Jobbik President Gábor Vona asked Prime Minister Orbán during a session of the National Assembly: “Is Lőrinc Mészáros your straw man [stróman] or not?”
-Orbán answered: “I have never had a straw man of any kind, nor will I ever” (source in Hungarian).
+In April 2016, Jobbik President Gábor Vona asked Prime Minister Orbán during a session of the National Assembly: “Is Lőrinc Mészáros your front man [stróman] or not?”
+Orbán answered: “I have never had a front man of any kind, nor will I ever” (source in Hungarian).